zevross-spatial/rpackage-sensorDataImport/README.md

 2. ~~Add file name to all the tables in the database~~

-3. Double check how the line in the microPEM (30-30 or a string) is being processed
+3. ~~Double check how the line in the microPEM (30-30 or a string) is being processed~~ if 30,30 is replaced by a string this is fine, the string is added in place of 30|30

 4. Double check memory usage, particularly when processing many files.